GDPR · EDPB · IT security

 EU AI Act: Classification Rules for High-Risk AI Systems

 Article 6 of the EU AI Act defines criteria for classifying AI systems as high-risk.
-A system is considered high-risk if it functions as a safety component or is listed in Annex III, unless certain exemptions apply.
-The Commission will publish guidelines for practical implementation by 2026.
+A system is considered high-risk if it is either a safety component or listed in Annex III.
+Exceptions apply if no significant risk exists.
+Providers must document their assessment and provide it to authorities upon request.

 Source: European Commission / AI Act Service Desk

-High-risk AI Standards Governance
+High-risk AI Transparency GPAI Governance

 LawEU

-EU AI Act: Article 5 – Prohibited AI Practices
+AI Act: Article 5 – Prohibited AI Practices

-Article 5 of the EU AI Act prohibits AI systems that violate fundamental rights, such as manipulative, exploitative, or social scoring practices.
-It also bans AI systems for real-time remote biometric identification in public spaces for law enforcement, except in urgent cases.
-The regulation mandates safeguards and proportionality conditions.
+Article 5 of the EU AI Act prohibits certain AI systems that violate fundamental rights, such as manipulative, exploitative, or social scoring practices.
+This includes AI systems for criminal risk assessment, untargeted data scraping for facial recognition, and real-time biometric identification in public spaces.
+Exceptions are possible if legal safeguards are followed.

 Source: European Commission / AI Act Service Desk